xyjrshank/mongo-cli-wrapper/README.md

 mongo-cli-wrapper
 =================

 Wraps mongo command in a wrapper that reads the profile from a file, much like MySQL's .my.cnf.
+This version assumes you are connecting to a replica set.

 Requires jq (http://stedolan.github.io/jq/) to be in your path.